How will coronavirus change the world? — Parlia launches to help you find out – TechCrunch

 “Is Greta Thunberg a hypocrite?”
 Google that phrase and you will get thousands of results.
 It just goes to show that, to a large extent, the “Q&A” model is broken on the internet.
-Where once Yahoo Answers and Quora were considered the bright young things of Web 2.0’s “Read/Write Web”, today there is only the chaos of myriad search results.
-Let’s face it, many have tried to really crack Q&A (remember “Mahalo”?) but few ever got very far and most became zombie sites.
+Where once Yahoo Answers and Quora were considered the bright young things of Web 2.0’s “Read/Write Web,” today there is only the chaos of myriad search results.
+Let’s face it, many have tried to really crack Q&A (remember “Mahalo”?), but few ever got very far — and most became zombie sites.

 But look again and you will notice something.
-A site called Parlia sits at Number 3 on that search result for ‘Is Greta Thunberg a hypocrite’.
+A site called Parlia sits at No. 3 on that search result for “Is Greta Thunberg a hypocrite.”
 But Parlia only launched (in stealth mode) in October last year.

 So how can this be?

-Well, this upstart in the Q&A space has now closed a Pre-seed round of funding from Bloomberg Beta, Tiny VC and others (amount undisclosed).
+Well, this upstart in the Q&A space has now closed a pre-seed round of funding from Bloomberg Beta, Tiny VC and others (amount undisclosed).

-And as founder, and former journalist, Turi Monthe tells me, the idea here is Parlia will become an “encyclopedia of opinion.”
+And as founder, and former journalist, Turi Munthe tells me, the idea here is Parlia will become an “encyclopedia of opinion.”

 “We’re a wiki: mapping out all the perspectives on both the breaking stories and controversies of the day, as well as the big evergreen questions: does God exist?
 Is Messi really better than Ronaldo?
 The way we’re building is to also help fix today’s polarisation, outrage and information silo-ing,” he tells me.

-While most Q&A sites are geared around X vs Y, and focused on rational debate, Parlia is trying to map ALL the opinions out there: flat earthers’ included.
-It’s aiming to be descriptive not prescriptive and is closer to a wiki, unlike Quora where the authors are often selling ‘something’ as well as themselves as experts.
+While most Q&A sites are geared around X versus Y, and focused on rational debate, Parlia is trying to map ALL the opinions out there: flat earthers’ included.
+It’s aiming to be descriptive not prescriptive, and is closer to a wiki, unlike Quora, where the authors are often selling “something” as well as themselves as experts.

 The site is already on a tear.
 And also highly appropriate for this era.